-Extract from the Internal Rules of the Board of Directors relating to the prevention of conflicts of interest age of 65.
+Extract from the Internal Rules of the Board of Directors relating to the prevention of conflicts of interest benefit to be paid once the officer claims his or her pension rights.
+In any event, no benefit can be paid over the age of 65.